oxylabs/rotating-proxies-javascript/README.md

 });
 ```

-Run this code from the terminal to see the effective IP.
+Run this code from the terminal to see the effective IP address.

 You will notice that now, instead of your original IP, the IP address of the proxy is printed.